dd32/td-gh-ex/readme.txt

 	Changelog
 -----------------------------------------------------------------------------

+Version 1.4.11
+- Fixed:   jQuery for video responsive sizes updated to prevent issues when video sliders are used.

 Version 1.4.10
 - Updated: Escaping improved in "media" field of framework.
 - Updated: Escaping improved in "slides" field of framework.